kanata2/esa-freshness-patroller/README.md

 ## How to use

-1. Adding `Last checked at YYYY/MM/DD by @username` in your documents
+1. Adding `Last checked at YYYY/MM/DD by @username,@username2,...` in your documents
 2. Run `esa-freshness-patroller` as below

 ``` sh